Welcome to HUG, Hadleigh's Ukulele Group

 Hadleigh ukulele group (HUG) is for uke players and anybody interested in this fun and entertaining instrument.
-Our meetings are held in the Meeting Room of Hadleigh's United Reformed Church on the first and third Tuesday of every month: 7.30 to 9.30pm.

 Some facts about the ukulele:

 The ukulele, the first of which was made in 1879, is a member of the lute family of instruments and is derived from a stringed instrument that first appeared in Portugal in 139BCE.

 The ukulele is even more popular than it ever was.
 In recent years ukulele manufacturers such as Kala have reported growth of 500-600% and around the world in 2015 ukulele sales rose by 1200%.
 There are four types of ukulele: soprano, concert, tenor and baritone.
 Some have pickups so can be played through an amplifier or PA system.

 The first man on the moon, Neil Armstrong, was a uke player and when he returned to Earth he spent several weeks in quarantine as scientists at the time feared he may have picked up strange bacteria while in space.
 He spent much of this time strumming his uke.